MohammadMaftoun/AI-Techniques-for-Handling-Big-Data/README.md

 Scalable Machine Learning: Models for handling large datasets, including distributed computing frameworks like Apache Spark and Hadoop.

-Deep Learning for Big Data: Neural network architectures optimized for big data processing using TensorFlow, PyTorch, etc.
+Deep Learning for Big Data: Neural network architectures optimised for big data processing using TensorFlow, PyTorch, etc.

 Real-time Data Processing: Implementations of AI models for streaming data using tools like Kafka and Flink.

-Data Visualization: Methods for visualizing and interpreting complex data at scale.
+Data Visualisation: Methods for visualising and interpreting complex data at scale.

 Cloud-based Solutions: Leveraging cloud platforms (AWS, GCP, Azure) for AI-driven big data solutions.